 Limitations: AI capabilities are less advanced than newer tools.
 Setup can be complex for large organizations.

-Checkout this Codacy Alternative.
+Check out this Codacy Alternative.

 SonarQube Cloud

 SonarQube Cloud (formerly SonarCloud) excels at enterprise governance and compliance-grade scanning.
+Its listing shows 349,594 installs as of July 2026, the largest footprint on this list.

 Features: